JC-codes/se_project_spots/README.md

 - Developing Responsive Designs
 - Building Media Queries for a responsive design

-**Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.

 **Deployment**

 - [https://mad-bronco.github.io/se_project_spots/] Here is the link to my deployed figma page.